vaconingham/parking-api/README.md

 * If a bay number is not provided at registration, the customer will be allocated a bay automatically.
 * A customer can only make one booking per day.
 This is based on the vehicle registration number.

-## To-Dos & Edge Cases
+## To-Dos, Features & Edge Cases

 ### Critical:
-- Entry validation on model fields
+- Hyperlinked API related fields
+- Create viewsets
+- Register router endpoints
+- Get, update, or create customer when creating reservation

+### Coming Soon:
 - list of available dates within date range

-### On-Demand:
 - List partially reserved dates
 - Configure timezones
 - Configure better date and time formats